setopsco/sample-app-nodejs/README.md

 ## Creating the app

+> **Note**
+> These are the steps you need to follow to manually create the app in SetOps.
+You can use a stage template on the web UI to do this in one step.

 1. Create the stage: `setops -p samples stage:create nodejs`

 1. Create the app: `setops -p samples -s nodejs app:create web`